 A South Florida man who authorities said admitted to working as a black market chemist pleaded guilty to federal charges in connection to Major League Baseball’s scandal over performance enhancing drugs.

-The cousin of baseball star Alex Rodriguez pleaded not guilty to federal charges connected to a Miami-based Major League Baseball steroid scandal.
+The cousin of baseball star Alex Rodriguez asked a judge to delay his trial on charges in connection to a Florida clinic which peddled drugs to Major League Baseball players and other athletes.